3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 Compile on Ubuntu 14.04 and run the source code provided with the CVPR 2016 demo for "Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image"[].
 Resolve any dependency issues involved with nlopt, PNG++, or OpenCV.

-Status: Completed successfully
+Status: Completed Successfully

+### December 2016 - Final Documentation

+Complete the final documentation for the planning of this project

+Status: Completely Successfully

 ### November 2017 - Train Bachmann implementation on 'Dummy Data' and test on test set

 Run `train_trees` on the data included in the 'dummy_data' folder.
 If training is successful test on the included test sets.

-Status: Completed successfully
+Status: Completed Successfully

 ### January 2017 - Set up Accord Framework